johan-07-droid/Basic-C-Calculator/README.md

 # Basic-C-Calculator
-A simple Calculator using C Programming of 2 fuctions.
+A simple Calculator of two functions using C Programming.